SekiroSake/iWannaP/README.md

 For Udacity Front-End Developer Nanodegree

 ## About
-This app helps you to find local restrooms in San Francisco area.
+* This app helps you to find local restrooms in San Francisco area.
+* Up to three most visited nearby places around the restroom

 ## How To Run
 Clone this branch to your localhost and run index.html